Scientific integrity and ethics

 If anyone, either associated with the institute or from outside, has concerns about material published by the Walter and Eliza Hall Institute (including in journals, grant applications, or on the internet), or has concerns about the possible research misconduct by Walter and Eliza Hall Institute researchers, they should contact the designated person to receive such concerns.

-Walter and Eliza Hall Institute staff who wish to obtain further information or advice can obtain it from the institute's advisors on integrity in research.
+Walter and Eliza Hall Institute staff who wish to obtain further information or advice can review the institute's research integrity guidelines or contact an advisor.
+Staff should also download a copy of the institute's Policy and Procedures on Good Scientific Practice (PDF).

 At the Walter and Eliza Hall Institute of Medical Research we consider ethics to be an integral part of good scientific practice.